seasonstar/bibi/README.md

 ## Bibi

-**Bibi** is an e-commerce fullstack solution built with Flask, it includes e-commerce, social, and hot common modules.
+**Bibi** is an e-commerce fullstack solution built with Flask.
+It includes e-commerce, social, and hot common modules.
 It stood the test of business operations, is a light but complete solution.

 This project provides backend service, based on Flask, MongoDB, Redis, Celery, RabbitMQ, and supports Python 3.5.